We Need Your Support!

 Discover the old Athens in Anafiotika

-Make sure to wear your comfortable flat shoes are you’ll be walking up hills and stairs to explore this district’s hidden corners.
+Make sure to wear your comfortable flat shoes as you’ll be walking up hills and stairs to explore this district’s hidden corners.

 Escape the crowds at the Diomedes Botanical Garden